-(REUTERS) - The European Central Bank is expected to cut rates and unveil a new package of bank aid on Thursday, with markets also watching for any hint it will intensify its bond-buying support for the bloc's struggling members, setting the stage for a critical euro zone summit.
+The ECB is expected to cut rates and unveil a new package of bank aid Thursday, with markets also watching for any hint it will intensify its bond-buying support for the bloc's struggling members, setting the stage for a critical euro zone summit.

-The ECB meeting, which has already started, comes a day before a supposedly make-or-break EU summit which will aim to agree on key rule changes to anchor coercive budget discipline for the 17 countries that share the euro.
+The European Central Bank meeting, which has already started, comes a day before a supposedly make-or-break EU summit which will aim to agree on key rule changes to anchor coercive budget discipline for the 17 countries that share the euro.